1973 Buffalo Bills season

+After 12 years, this was the final season to feature the standing red bison logo on the helmets.
+The next season, the team introduced a new logo depicting a blue buffalo silhouette charging to the right and a red stripe extending from the animal's eye to its back.
+The updated logo remains in use by the team.

 Electric Company era begins

 Although some describe the entire 1970s decade as the Electric Company era, the 1973 season marked a new era in Bills history and is regarded by many as the beginning of the Electric Company era of the mid-1970s.
 The team ushered in a new stadium, new uniforms and a transformed team built through the draft and a few key trades.
 With all the emphasis on rushing the team would only post two 100-yard receiving efforts.

 The Bills started the season 4–1 and then lost four of their next five before winning their final 4 games.
 Rookie quarterback Joe Ferguson, who eventually would be the Bills starting quarterback for 12 seasons, started all 14 games at quarterback.
 Dennis Shaw who had been the starter the previous three seasons, saw action in four games.

 Simpson's record-breaking year

 Running back O. J. Simpson broke the 2,000-yard barrier for rushing yards in a season, and was voted NFL Most Valuable Player.
 Simpson began and ended the fourteen-game season with bookend five-game streaks where he ran for at least 100 yards.
 1973 was the fifth of nine consecutive seasons that Simpson led the team in rushing yards.

 It was also the first time Simpson would lead the NFL in rushing touchdowns, first time he would lead the league in yards from scrimmage and the second time he would lead the league in rushing yards.
 (Although Simpson posted a career best 6.0 yards per carry in 1973, he was surpassed by Mercury Morris who posted a 6.4 yards per carry average for the 1973 Miami Dolphins.
 The only season that Simpson led the league in yards per carry was two years later when he averaged 5.5 yards per carry.)

 Although Simpson's 2003 yard total has now been eclipsed by 5 other runners, As of 2010, his 143.1 yards per game remains an NFL single-season record due to being achieved in a fourteen-game season.
 (All subsequent 2,000-yard seasons took place in 16 games.)

 Simpson was named Associated Press Athlete of the Year.